naveenrathod/M2-EmbSys/Project/1_Requirements/README.md

 # Description
 * The main purpose is to adjust the fan speed based on the room temperature and display the information of adjusting fan speed with it's rpm and also about the room temperature.It also has a buzzer which will buzz everytime the fan is turned off or on.This will be very helpful in reducing the usage of electricity.
-# Identifying faetures
+# Identifying features
-* It shall show how much temperature is at present and also the fan speed at that time.
+* It shall show how much is the room temperature at present and also the fan speed.
 * It shall increase or decrease the fan speed based on the change in temperature.
 * It shall turn off and on the fan with a buzzer.
 # Requirements